 Yes you can as long as you pay a second domestic waste charge that includes a garden waste bin.
-You will need to complete another form online or one can be sent to you.
-Please contact Council.
+You will need to complete the above form.

-- 240 litre general waste bins provided to units have the capacity to handle any household generated garden waste that will be sent to a processing facility where any recyclables and organic material are separated and put through a recycling and compost process and recovered.
+- 240 litre general waste bins provided to units have the capacity to handle any household generated garden waste; and

 - Having shared garden waste bins in unit complexes does not allow the Council to identify ownership when bins are used incorrectly.